Subset second-order stochastic dominance for enhanced indexation with diversification enforced by sector constraints: Literature review

 \cite{ogryczak2002} identified several risk measures that can be employed in mean-risk ($\mu_x, r_X$) decision models that are consistent with the SSD relation in the sense that $X \succeq_{_{SSD}} Y$ implies that $\mu_X \geq \mu_Y$ and $r_X \leq r_Y$.
 These measures include tail value-at-risk, tail Gini mean difference and weighted mean deviation from a quantile.
 The authors presented stochastic linear programming formulations for these models whose optimal solutions are guaranteed to be SSD-efficient.

-\cite{kuosmanen2004, kuosmanen2001} developed the first SSD efficiency tests based on mathematical programming.
+~\cite{kuosmanen2004, kuosmanen2001} developed the first SSD efficiency tests based on mathematical programming.
 Their formulation finds, if it exists, the portfolio with the highest in-sample mean that dominates a benchmark in the SSD sense. \cite{post2003} developed linear programming models for testing if a given portfolio is SSD-efficient with respect to all possible portfolios given a set of assets.

 \cite{dentcheva2006, dentcheva2003} first combine the available assets to produce a reference (or benchmark) distribution, and then compute a portfolio which SSD-dominates the benchmark.
 They used the lower partial moment of order one to develop the SSD ranking concerning the benchmark portfolio.
-Their work has been the basis of several later papers in literature, as referenced below.
+Their work has been the basis of several later papers in the literature, as referenced below.

 \cite{roman2006} introduced a multi-objective optimisation model to find a portfolio that achieves SSD dominance over a benchmark.
-If no such portfolio exists they find the portfolio whose return distribution comes closest to the benchmark.
-They showed that SSD efficiency does not necessarily make a return distribution desirable, as demonstrated by the optimal portfolio with regards to maximum expected return (which is SSD-efficient).
-They emphasised the crucial role played by a carefully selected benchmark in the process.

-\cite{luedtke2008} presented a model that generalises that of \cite{kuosmanen2004} which includes FSD constraints based on a cutting-plane formulation for problems with integrated chance constraints.
+If no such portfolio exists they find the portfolio whose return distribution comes closest to the benchmark. \cite{luedtke2008} presented a model that generalises that of~\cite{kuosmanen2004} which includes FSD constraints based on a cutting-plane formulation for problems with integrated chance constraints.
 Their model involves integer variables, but relaxing integrality yields a formulation with SSD constraints.
-Their objective is to maximise expected portfolio return.

-\cite{fabian2011,fabian2011b} introduced a cutting plane reformulation of \cite{roman2006} which generalises \cite{dentcheva2006}.
-The authors replaced the multi-objective nature of the problem by maximising the minimum value in the SSD relation with regards to a benchmark. \cite{roman2013} applied the SSD cutting plane formulation in an enhanced indexation setting. \cite{valle2017} added exogenous constraints and reformulated the problem as an integer linear program, for which a branch-and-cut algorithm was developed.
+\cite{fabian2011a,fabian2011b} introduced a cutting plane reformulation of~\cite{roman2006} which generalises~\cite{dentcheva2006}.
+The authors replaced the multi-objective nature of the problem by maximising the minimum value in the SSD relation with regards to a benchmark. \cite{roman2013} applied the SSD cutting plane formulation in an enhanced indexation setting.~\cite{valle2017} added exogenous constraints and reformulated the problem as an integer linear program, for which a branch-and-cut algorithm was developed.

 \cite{kopa2015, post2013} introduced a more generalised efficiency test which allows for unequal probabilities and higher orders.
 In the case of inefficiency their dual model finds a dominating portfolio.
 If the portfolio being tested is a benchmark, this dual model can be seen as equivalent to a model for enhanced indexation.